Algester

 AreaSearch analysis reveals Algester recording weaker employment conditions than most comparable areas nationwide

-Algester has a well-educated workforce with essential services sectors being well represented.
+Algester has an educated workforce with significant representation in essential services sectors.
 The unemployment rate was 6.1% as of September 2025.
+Employment stability over the past year is relative.

-Transport, postal & warehousing has a particularly high employment share at 1.3 times the regional level.
-Conversely, professional & technical services show lower representation at 7.0% compared to the regional average of 8.9%.
-The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, Algester's labour force increased by 0.8%, while employment decreased by 0.0%, leading to a rise in unemployment rate by 0.7 percentage points.
-In contrast, Greater Brisbane saw employment rise by 3.8% and the labour force grow by 3.3%, with unemployment falling by 0.5 percentage points during the same period.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Algester's employment should increase by 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+Algester specializes in transport, postal & warehousing with an employment share 1.3 times the regional level.
+Conversely, professional & technical services show lower representation at 7.0%.
+The area offers limited local employment opportunities.
+Between September 2024 and September 2025, the labour force increased by 0.8% while employment decreased by 0.0%, leading to a 0.7 percentage point rise in unemployment rate.
+In contrast, Greater Brisbane saw employment rise by 3.8%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Algester's employment should increase by 6.5% over five years and 13.5% over ten years, based on industry-specific projections.

 Frequently Asked Questions - Employment